Witiko/scm-at-arqmath3/paper/presentation.md

 used to train our tokenizers and language models:

-- The *Text + LaTeX* datasets contain text and math formulae, where the formulae are in LaTeX format and surrounded by special tags.
+- The *Text + LaTeX* datasets contain text and math formulae, where the formulae are in the LaTeX format and surrounded by special tags.
 - By contrast, the *Text* datasets only contain text with math formulae removed and the *LaTeX* datasets only contain formulae in the LaTeX format.
 - Finally, the *Tangent-L* datasets contain formulae in the format used by the